McKillip's New Book

 McKillip herself is here, but to my surprise she's often slower than the fans to recognize who the models are trying to depict (despite their lovingly elaborate costumes).
 But then McKillip's at a unique disadvantage: she knows these characters!
 She inevitably pictured a face, build, and body language for each character, and it's often unlike the fan wearing it.

-Also, some are just very young to carry off adult roles--they don't yet look the part.
-Though since McKillip writes for the gifted, not a mass readership, even her youngest fans do play their parts quite intelligently.
+Also, some fans are just too young to carry off adult roles--they don't yet look the part.
+Though since McKillip writes for the gifted, not a mass readership, even her youngest fans play their parts quite intelligently.
 Elfin courtiers.

 Everyone recognizes The Storyteller instantly, despite her player's deliberate inauthenticity.
 In the book, Storyteller wore a long gown typical of the court, but with a shockingly atypical motif: the black silhouette of a vulture (on a carcass, in profile) on the front of her skirt.